jeeneo/dejpeg/README.md

 ## limitations:
 - processed locally, minimum 4gb ram and 4 threads recommended
+- limited to images below 8000 pixels, and images above 4000px will affect performance

 see the [wiki](https://github.com/jeeneo/dejpeg/wiki) for more information

 ## desktop

-for desktops, you can try [chaiNNer](https://github.com/chaiNNer-org/chaiNNer), it has a bit of a learning curve and takes a bit to set up, but works pretty well and has some decent GPU acceleration.
+for desktops, you can try [chaiNNer](https://github.com/chaiNNer-org/chaiNNer), it has a learning curve and takes a bit to set up, but works pretty well.

-## note:
+## note/disclaimer:
-De*JPEG* is not affiliated or related with Topaz `DEJPEG` or any other similarly named software/project
+De*JPEG* is not affiliated or related with Topaz `DEJPEG` or any other similarly named software/project.

+this app stems from personal uses and was modified for public release

 ## credits:
-[@adrianerrea](https://github.com/adrianerrea/fromPytorchtoMobile) for base application, [FBCNN](https://github.com/jiaxi-jiang/FBCNN) and [SCUNet](https://github.com/cszn/SCUNet) creators and all other model creators, this is only a wrapper for `1x` ONNX models
+[@adrianerrea](https://github.com/adrianerrea/fromPytorchtoMobile) for the base application, [FBCNN](https://github.com/jiaxi-jiang/FBCNN) and [SCUNet](https://github.com/cszn/SCUNet) creators plus all other model creators.

+this is a GUI wrapper for a select amount of `1x` ONNX image processing models

 ## license:
 all models used are under their respective licenses